Seatoller

-Seatoller is a settlement in Borrowdale in the English Lake District.
-Historically part of Cumberland, it lies on the B5289 road at the east foot of the Honister Pass, and to the south of Derwent Water.
-The nearest town to Seatoller is Keswick, which is situated approximately 7 mi to the north.
+Seatoller is a hamlet in the civil parish of Borrowdale, in Cumbria, England.
+Part of the historic county of Cumberland, it lies on the B5289 road at the east foot of the Honister Pass and to the south of Derwent Water.
+The nearest town is Keswick, which lies approximately 7 mi to the north.

+Governance

+Along with Seathwaite, Watendlath, Stonethwaite, Rosthwaite and Grange, Seatoller forms part of the Borrowdale civil parish, which has its own parish council.

+The hamlet lies within the Penrith and Solway parliamentary constituency; the current MP is Markus Campbell-Savours, who represents Labour.